AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/edge-delivery-services.md

 >[!IMPORTANT]
 >
-> **NOTE:** If you delete an Edge Delivery Services site, the associated CDN configurations are removed as well.
-This action disconnects the custom domains from the Edge Delivery Services site.
+>If you delete an Edge Delivery Services site, any associated CDN configurations are removed as well.
+This action breaks the connection between custom domains and the site.
+For more details, see CDN configurations. <!-- https://wiki.corp.adobe.com/display/DMSArchitecture/%5BKT%5D+Cloud+Manager+2024.9.0+Release -->

 **To delete an Edge Delivery site:**